[Last updated: 18th Feb 2018]

 ICPS – The International Conference for Physics Students is a heavily subsidised week long conference for students, taking place in a different European country every year, and is the only conference of its kind!
 Having attended two conferences thus far I can also say that it is a wonderful experience, meeting hundreds of students from all over the world and learning about all kinds of research.
 It’s also a fantastic opportunity to practice your presentation skills and go on some super cool excursions.
 In 2017 it will be in Italy!

 PLANCKS – The Physics League Across Numerous Countries for Kick-ass Students is a contest, symposium and scientific excursion packed event.
 It takes place in Graz, Austria in 2017.

 Open Readings – This is the Scientific Conference for Students of Physics and Natural Sciences, taking place in Vilnius, Lithuania in March, 2018.

 CAPS – Close to my heart is the Conference for Astronomy and Physics Students, I’ve attended one in Sheffield and helped to organise one in St Andrews.
 It’s only for students who are members of the IoP (anyone can join for free or cheaply), but it really is an awesome experience.
 It will be in London, June 2017!

 NSSC – The UKSEDS National Student Space Conference features talks by leading space science and industry figures, a careers fair, and more.
-It’ll be in March 2016 in Sheffield.
+It’ll be in March 2017 in Exeter.

 CUWiP – These conferences for women studying Physics across the US is what inspired the UK CUWiP to come into being!